sinai-dev/OSLDocs/GettingStarted/CSharpGuide.md

 You can do `myPack.Texture2D["MyCustomPngName"]` to get the Texture2D for this .png file at runtime.

 Note: Do <b>not</b> include the ".png" when getting your texture name this way.

-## WIP

-This page is still a work in progress.
-If you have suggestions for what else can go here, let me know.